 A small dish of pickled, fiery kimchi can make a simple soup and rice combo taste like a magnificent banquet.
 Kimchi perks up the dullest dishes while also providing much needed acidic crunch to an otherwise rich meal (think about Galbitang or Galbi — these rich dishes taste so good with kimchi).

 That’s the reason why coleslaw tastes so good with certain dishes, too.
 It’s got that crunchy, tangy, slightly sweet, slightly pickled thing going on — just like kimchi.
 Coleslaw tastes especially great with BBQ because it cuts through the richness of fatty meats.
 Or anything fried.
 That acidic, crunchy bite makes everything tastier.

 Coleslaw also serves a lot of people.
 If you’ve ever hosted a gathering, you can feed a lot of people with one head of cabbage.
 Coleslaw is a very cost-effective party food.

 I love this version with lime, lime zest, cilantro, and minced jalapeño.
 Honestly, what wouldn’t taste good with this?
 This is a coleslaw dream come true.
 The lime juice and zest add tang, the cilantro adds an aromatic, herbal quality, and the minced jalapeño keeps this from being just another boring coleslaw.
 Enjoy!

 A fresh, crunchy coleslaw bursting with flavor from lime juice, lime zest, cilantro, and an entire minced jalapeño.
 If you prefer a milder version, deseed the jalapeño or leave it out entirely -- it will still be delicious!

-- 1 small head of cabbage finely shredded
+- 5-6 cups cabbage finely shredded

 - 1/4 cup cilantro chopped